flancian/garden/open letter to maitreya.md

 - an [[open letter]].

-Thank you, [[Maitreya]], for being in our future and potentially our present.
+Thank you, [[Maitreya]], for being in our future which is potentially our present.